Villain (2017 film): Critical response

-Villain received generally mixed reviews from critics.
+Villain received generally mixed-to-positive reviews from critics.
 Rating it 3 stars out of 5, Sanjith Sidhardhan of The Times of India said: "Mohanlal as the veteran cop, who has endured pain but masks it, showcases his finesse as an actor.
 One of the strengths of the film is that it doesn't bank on his superstar image and rather focuses on the narrative, which at times is choppy at best ...
 BGM [film score] by Sushin Shyam adds to the tense scenes and the action sequences too are choreographed well".
 Prem Udayabhanu from Malayala Manorama rated 3 stars out of 5, writing, "Only Mohanlal can enact the lingering pain of a personal tragedy with such subdued finesse ... the cop doesn't falter in his clinical observations to join the dots, but that is not the case with the narrative of Villain.
 Perhaps the emphasis of the filmmakers was on its treatment, and on that count, it is a justified attempt."